yoavram/curveball/docs/tutorial.rst

 About this tutorial
 -------------------

 There is `no better way <https://csvkit.readthedocs.org/en/0.9.1/tutorial/1_getting_started.html>`_ to learn how to use a new tool than to see it applied in a real world situation.
-This tutorial will explain the workings of most of  Curveball in the context of analyzing a real growth curve dataset.
+This tutorial will explain the workings of most of Curveball in the context of analysing a real growth curve dataset.

-The data will be using is an Excel file (:file:`Tecan_280715.xlsx`) file, the result of growing two bacteria strains (*DH5α*, denoted by ``G`` and *TG1*, denoted by ``R``) in a 96-well plate (:numref:`fig-plate`) inside a Tecan Infinity plate reader over 17 hours at the Berman Lab in Tel-Aviv University.
-The experiment was done by `Yoav Ram <http://www.yoavram.com>`_.
+The data will be using is an *Excel* file (:file:`Tecan_280715.xlsx`), the result of me growing two bacteria strains (*DH5α*, denoted by ``G`` and *TG1*, denoted by ``R``) in a 96-well plate (:numref:`fig-plate`) inside a Tecan Infinity plate reader over 17 hours at the Berman Lab in Tel-Aviv University.

 .. _fig-plate: